RomanAlexandroff/42-Prague-Smart-Sign/README.md

 ## Features

-- Automatic check of exam dates and time on Intra;
+- Automatic exam time check: the Sign keeps track of the exams published on Intra on its own;
+- Exam subscribers check: if there is noone undertaking the exam, there is no need in blocking the room;
-- Automatic battery charge monitoring;
+- Automatic battery charge monitoring: you will surely know when to charge the device;
 - Deep Sleep mode: the microcontroller wakes up only when it has a task to do, drastically saving the battery charge;
 - Telegram enabled: control the Sign, update its security token, and receive operational information — all remotely, via your Telegram chat;
 - Over The Air firmware update: develop and upload new features from anywhere on the campus.